TodWulff/V2.2526_Config/README.md

 -	fixed recursion error due to latest 'instrumentation' efforts - the just a wee bit old me was smarter than the just now me.
--	added module state stuff for shell_commands and tts
+-	added module state stuff for shell_commands and TTS
--	added logic to macros say and say_wait to annunciate if shell_commands is mia - they emit stdout and error dialog to temp files
+-	added logic to macros say and say_wait to annunciate if shell_commands is MIA - they emit stdout and error dialog to temp files
--	tail and grep are my new friends, seriously. **fukin besties**.
+-	tail and GREP are my new friends, seriously. **fukin besties**.
--	made it so that the tts scripts on the host emit back into klipper what is being said, as a console message to the user (in event speakers off, deafness, being remote, etc.)
+-	made it so that the TTS scripts on the host emit back into klipper what is being said, as a console message to the user (in event speakers off, deafness, being remote, etc.)
 -	split off separate cfgs for _debug_userlogs, _host_control, _tts, _temp_capture, and fought
-	the OS for a while getting tts goin:
+	the OS for a while getting TTS goin:

 this worked well out of the gate with Raspiban hosts.
-However, on Debian, it was not so ended up with a bloody forehead before piping output to temp log and tailing that with tail -f -n40 temp_gtts.log  and  tail -f -n40 temp_cvlc.log then discovered cvlc was squawking:
+However, on Debian, it was not so ended up with a bloody forehead before piping output to temp log and tailing that with tail -f -n40 temp_gtts.log  and  tail -f -n40 temp_cvlc.log then discovered CVLC was squawking:
        ALSA lib pcm_dmix.c:1075:(snd_pcm_dmix_open) unable to open slave giggled my way to success: https://dev.to/setevoy/linux-alsa-lib-pcmdmixc1108sndpcmdmixopen-unable-to-open-slave-38on